laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

    :answer_a: 23
    :answer_b: 26
    :answer_c: 22
+   :answer_d: 25
    :answer_d: An Error occurs, incorrect use of len function.
    :feedback_a: Spaces are counted as characters and are accounted for when using the len function.
    :feedback_b: There are 26 characters.
    :feedback_c: Spaces and puncuation are counted as characters and are accounted for when using the len function.
    :feedback_d: The len function can take a variable as input, this does not cause an error.
+   :feedback_e: The len function returns the number of characters that are found in what is inputted.
+Unlike indexing, it will start with 1, not 0.
    :correct: b

    Which is these is the correct number produced by the following code?